AroraKunal199494/citybike-2023/solutionREADME.md

 # Minimal steps to run the solution

 **NOTE:** Make sure you have poetry and make installed before running the below commands.
-This solution currently is supported on python3.11 as the duckdb wheels are not released for updated python versions.
+This solution currently is supported and tested for python@3.13

 * **git clone {github-url}** # Clone this github repository